batect/batect/docs/content/tips/Proxies.md

 # Proxies, Docker and batect

-{% hint style='tip' %}
+!!! tip "tl;dr"
-**tl;dr**: batect will do its best to make things just work with proxies, but you'll need to configure proxies for pulling images yourself
+    batect will do its best to make things just work with proxies, but you'll need to configure proxies for pulling images yourself
-{% endhint %}

 Most applications expect to find proxy configuration in a number of environment variables.
 The most common are: